feature-engine/feature_engine/docs/contribute/index.rst

 - Create a new transformer
 - Enhance functionality of current transformers
 - Fix a bug
-- If you find a bug, let us know by creating an `issues <https://github.com/feature-engine/feature_engine/issues/>`_ on Github.
+- If you find a bug, let us know by creating an `issue <https://github.com/feature-engine/feature_engine/issues/>`_ on Github.
 - If you would like additional functionality or a new feature, create an `issue <https://github.com/feature-engine/feature_engine/issues/>`_ on Github.
-- Add a Jupyter notebook to our `Jupyter notebooks example gallery <https://github.com/feature-engine/feature_engine/tree/master/examples>`_.
+- Add a Jupyter notebook to our `Jupyter notebooks example gallery <https://github.com/feature-engine/feature-engine-examples>`_.
 - Improve our documentation, i.e., fix typos, improve grammar, or add more code examples.
 - Write a blog, tweet, or share our project with others.
-- Use Feature-engine in your lectures if you teach
+- Use Feature-engine in your lectures if you teach.
 - `Sponsor us <https://github.com/sponsors/feature-engine>`_.

 With plenty of ways to get involved, we would be happy for you to support the project.